heremaps/xyz-documentation/docs/cli/cli.md

 ##### Upload GeoJSON

 Upload a GeoJSON file to a new space.
+XYZ will automatically generate a space ID and display it for you.

     here xyz upload -f /Users/xyz/data.geojson